clojure-emacs/cider/.github/ISSUE_TEMPLATE/bug_report.md

 you're running the latest stable CIDER and that the problem you're reporting hasn't been reported (and potentially fixed) already.*

-*When requesting new features or improvements to existing features you can discard the template completely.
-Just make sure to make a good case for your request.*

 **Remove all of the placeholder text in your final report!**

 ## Expected behavior